UCMercedACM/Chapter-Website/README.md

       * Or you can contact Sal#1867 or nayr#8772 on discord to get ACM's firebase key
 * Run the development website/server
   * How to run the development server:
-    * Type in npm start in your terminal and press enter
+    * Type in "npm start" in your terminal and press enter
       * Again, make sure you're in the correct folder (forked-repository\react\acm-chapter-website\)
 * **Code!**
 * Your last commit’s comment to this forked repository should include fixed and the issue number e.g: “fixed #123”